Sensitivity analysis for diffusion processes constrained to an orthant: A motivating one-dimensional result

 Thus, to study (infinitesimal) changes in the steady-state performance measure under infinitesimal changes in the drift $\theta$, one is led to investigating the stationary distribution of $(Z,A)$ (assuming it exists).
 We are able to justify the interchange of expectation and derivative in the above equalities in the one-dimensional case (see below), but a justification in the setting of general multidimensional constrained diffusions requires a different set of techniques and falls outside the scope of this paper.

-One readily checks that the sample paths of the process $B$ are nondecreasing, that they are right-continuous with left-hand limits, and that $A$ has positive drift and negative jumps.
-In particular, the process $A$ is of finite variation and $(Z, A)$ is a semimartingale with jumps.
-An illustration of the process $(Z,A)$ is given in Figure~\ref{fig:ZAonedim}.

-From Ito's formula in conjunction with sample path properties of $A$, we obtain the following result.
-We suppress further details of the proof, since this program is carried out in greater generality in Section~\ref{sec:proofthm3}.
+One readily checks that the sample paths of the process $B$ are nondecreasing, that they are right-continuous with left-hand limits and that $A$ has positive drift and negative jumps.
+In particular, the process $A$ is of finite variation, and $(Z, A)$ is a semimartingale with jumps.
+An illustration of the process $(Z,A)$ is given in Figure~\ref{figZAonedim}.
+From Ito's formula in conjunction with sample path properties of $A$,\vadjust{\goodbreak} we obtain the following result.
+We suppress further details of the proof, since this program is carried out in greater generality in Section~\ref{secproofthm3}.

-\begin{theorem} Let $Z$ be a one-dimensional reflected Brownian motion with drift $\theta$ and variance $\sigma^2.$ Let $A$ be defined in (\ref{eq:1dAt}).
+\begin{theorem} Let $Z$ be a one-dimensional reflected Brownian motion with drift $\theta$ and variance $\sigma^2$.
+Let $A$ be defined in (\ref{eq1dAt}).
 Suppose that the process $(Z, A)$ has a unique stationary distribution $\pi$.
-For any $f \in C_b^2(\R_+\times\R_+)$, we have the following relationship:
+For any $f \in C_b^2(\mathbb{R}_+\times\mathbb{R}_+)$, we have the following relationship:

 \end{theorem}